 I, Bill Stack, the writer of this article, just purchased more precious metals.
 As a matter of full disclosure, I have just done what I am preparing to recommend you, my fellow investors, to do.
 A great question to ask a financial analyst or anyone with an opinion about what you should do with your money, is what are they doing with theirs?
 It is usually wise to steer clear of those advising you to purchase something that they themselves are not willing to buy.
 That’s how some of the big banks got a bad reputation during the financial crisis, for recommending to their client's investments they themselves didn’t want or believe in.
 We have been planning to purchase additional precious metals, and a few days ago, we did.
 With prices temporarily as low now as they were last week, it continues to be a great time to jump in.
 Opening an account is easy, and once it is open, additional purchases are even easier.

 Well, for many reasons.
 My family has been invested in precious metals for 4 generations, and we continue to value the protection and growth available for ourselves, and the generations to come.
 Some of the stocks previously held in our family have become worthless.
 Some of the income-producing real estate properties were taxed into oblivion, required constant upkeep, and were sold a couple generations ago.
 Bank accounts have produced little interest in the last 10 years, often losing more to inflation than they pay out in interest.
 But the metals have remained, protecting purchasing power, with privacy, and without ongoing taxation.
 100 ounces of Gold when I was born cost $3,500. $3,500 today would not be a large inheritance, but that same 100 ounces of Gold is worth $125,000.00 today, in melt value alone.
 Some of the numismatic coins purchased by my Great-Grandfather are worth 4-times their melt value today.

-Why purchase gold and silver now?Prices are currently discounted, in Dollar terms.
+Prices are currently discounted, in Dollar terms.
 Metals are not as expensive in our currency right now, which means we have a temporary purchasing advantage here in the USA.
 These currency pendulums sometimes swing in cycles, and it has currently swung in our direction.
 As this article demonstrates, Platinum is largely discounted right now and offers a great opportunity to diversify your metals beyond buying Gold and Silver.
 As I mentioned in the opening paragraph, we just took advantage of the dip in metals prices ourselves, and believe it to be a good opportunity for everyone.

-Will the Price of Gold go Lower?While it is possible that Gold and Silver could go lower in price, they won’t go much lower.
+While it is possible that Gold and Silver could go lower in price, they won’t go much lower.
 And they won’t be down for long.
 I believe the greater risk now is not purchasing at current prices, as the expected movement over the next few months is higher.
 Rest assured, I do believe what I am telling you.
 So much so, that we just bought more precious metals ourselves and considering investing more.
 Currently, shipping is free too, which is nice.
 Sign up for free alerts, so you don’t miss your opportune price point for your investment.